SciF0r/election-results/README.md

 - IGNORE\_CACHE=1 ./collect.py

-The checksums of each download are stored in meta files with the ending .sha256, also in the directory cache/.
+The checksums of each download are stored in meta files with the ending .meta, also in the directory cache/.